 Next, as a college freshman, I eagerly enrolled in “Major Questions in Philosophy,” taught by a newly minted Ph.D. from Harvard, Paul Gomberg.
 He introduced me to Descartes’ epistemological skepticism, Hume’s demolition of the design argument, and Lenin’s critique of the state.
 Wow!
 Knowledge, the gods, and the state all undermined in sixteen weeks.
 Subsequently, I took the maximum number of philosophy courses allowable in pursuit of my B.A. including courses in Existentialism, Hume, Kant, Ancient, Medieval, Modern, American, and Asian philosophy; as well as in philosophy of religion, science, mind, and law.
 Holding all these strains of study together was a deep and passionate concern about life’s meaning.

 As a graduate student, I focused mostly on the history of western philosophy, theoretical ethics, game theory, and evolutionary philosophy, while teaching my own classes in ethics, Greek philosophy, and the philosophy of human nature.
 But it was in a series of seminars with Richard Blackwell that my thoughts really began to mature and coalesce.
 In “Concepts of Time,” I first contemplated a mysterious and yet fundamental aspect of reality—that it is always changing.
 In “Evolutionary Ethics” and “Evolutionary Epistemology,” I came to understand that knowledge and morality continually change and thus must be informed by evolution, and in “The Seventeenth Century Scientific Revolution,” I encountered a dramatic example of intellectual evolution.

 Then a careful reading of “Aristotle’s Metaphysics” led me to wonder if his view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory (which is decidedly non-teleological.)
-This led to my discovery of Piaget’s Conception of Evolution with its concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
+This led to my discovery of the philosophy of Jean Piaget with its concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
 I now saw how evolution could be characterized as a non-deterministic orthogenesis.
 Perhaps evolution and progress could be reconciled after all.
+I would later put all these ideas in my book Piaget’s Conception of Evolution.